XavierTables/CyberSecurity_Portfolio/projects/windows-security-log-triage/README.md

 Events 4724 and 4738 occurred at the same second and referenced the same Administrator account.
 The matching **Password Last Set** timestamp supports the conclusion that Event 4738 resulted from the password-reset activity.
 The old and new UAC values were identical, so I did not observe evidence of an account-control change in the captured record.

-The activity was expected in this training environment.
+The training data did not include an approval record for this reset.
 In production, however, I would keep the case open until the reset was matched to an approved request or confirmed with the responsible administrator.
 A success audit indicates that the operation succeeded; it does not establish that the action was authorized.

 ## Finding 2: Privileged SYSTEM Service Logon